 As the time goes by, both the fuel demands and population are increasing.
 However, the current situation makes us driven to find a new energy source alternative due to the petroleum dwindling to fulfill the population energy demands.
 Utilizing a new energy source is considered an act to save the ancient energy source, which is petroleum oil.
-The recent alternative energy that could replace petroleum oil is biodiesel (1).
-Biodiesel is a biodegradable fuel that made from vegetable oil and animal fat processed in a chemical reaction involving catalyst and alcohol (2) By implementing biodiesel as the alternative of ancient energy source, hence, biodiesel is not only a solution for environmental problems but also to economic problems.
-Because it is an eco-friendly energy source that give benefits to both environment and economic (3).
+The recent alternative energy that could replace petroleum oil is biodiesel (Raksasat et al., 2021).
+Biodiesel is a biodegradable fuel that made from vegetable oil and animal fat processed in a chemical reaction involving catalyst and alcohol(Chozhavendhan et al., 2020) By implementing biodiesel as the alternative of ancient energy source, hence, biodiesel is not only a solution for environmental problems but also to economic problems.
+Because it is an eco-friendly energy source that give benefits to both environment and economic (Singh et al., 2020).
 The biodiesel feedstock that our group chose is used cooking oil.
 The used cooking oil mostly came from households, hotels, and restaurants.
 Currently, used cooking oil is disposed to an open area or backyards without any further process to neutralize the waste.

-So, considering this situation will impact the environment and save the planet simultaneously, that's why we chose used cooking oil as our biodiesel feedstock (4).
+So, considering this situation will impact the environment and save the planet simultaneously, that's why we chose used cooking oil as our biodiesel feedstock (Rahman et al., 2020).